ADNRs/cylearn/README.md

 ## Submodules

-There are only one submodule so far.
+There is only one submodule so far.

 + Data
   + Dataset